StephenOTT/Workflow-Linter/README.md

 ## Workflow Linter

-The workflow linter provides a linting/validation engine for BPMN workflows that are parsed by the Zeebe Model API.
+The workflow linter provides a linting/validation engine for BPMN workflows that are parsed by the BPMN Model API.

-The linter acts as a warning and error system allowing you to validate workflows during the modeling process, and you can implement the linter at deployment time, so when deploying a workflow into the Zeebe Cluster, the deployment will be stopped if a model has warnings or errors defined in the linter rules.
+The linter acts as a warning and error system allowing you to validate workflows during the modeling process, and you can implement the linter at deployment time to ensure only valid models are deployed into their respective environments.

-### Linter Rules
+### YAML based linting rules

 1. Rules are additive.
 One rule cannot cancel out another rule.
 1. Rules require a description, elementTypes, and a rule implementation.